mmatteo-hub/RT1_Assignment1/README.md

 ![robot](https://user-images.githubusercontent.com/62358773/139828348-cc5e2ea0-5f71-447a-ac7f-8b7ef74f3324.png)

-It has distance sensors on all sides, so it can detect a wall from -180° to 180°; the reference of 0° is the front direction, the angle increase by moving in clockwise direction taking as reference the 0° position and decrease in the other rotation direction.
+It has distance sensors on all sides, so it can detect a wall from -180° to 180°; the reference of 0° is the front direction and the angle increases by moving in clockwise direction taking as reference the 0° position and decreases in the other rotation direction.

 #### Internal structure
 ##### Motors: Robot API